datocal/vibequiz/QUIZ-FORMAT.md

 - Verify the index is within the options array bounds

 **Quiz doesn't appear in the list**
-- Check filename is added to `quizzes` array in `quizzes/manifest.json`
+- Check filename is added to category's `quizzes` array in `quizzes/manifest.json`
-- Verify file is in the `/quizzes` directory
+- Verify file is in the correct category subfolder (e.g., `/quizzes/lomloe/`)
 - Check file extension is `.json`
+- Verify the category exists in the manifest and has a valid `id`

 **XSS/Security concerns**
 - All user content is automatically escaped